DavidvtWout/esphome-matter/README.md

 > matter-over-thread are now working.
 It's possible to commission a device to a matter controller, but only very few Matter endpoints are supported yet.
 Currently only the `on_off_switch`, `dimmer_switch`, `temperature_sensor`,
 > `on_off_light` and `dimmable_light` endpoints are supported.
 More will be added!

+That being said, esphome-matter is usable now so give it a try!

 # Contributing